Staking cryptocurrencies is becoming a popular way to profit from crypto holdings.

 Cryptocurrencies such as Bitcoin cannot yet provide staking opportunities because they run on proof of work (PoW) protocols, a complex and energy-intensive process.
 Many cryptos are lagging and limited with scalability.
 Some are working towards improving efficiency by shifting from proof of work (PoW) protocols to proof of stake (PoS) protocols.

 Initially, Ethereum ran on PoW protocols.
 But in December 2020, they started the first phase of the Ethereum 2.0 upgrade by launching the first component, called the Beacon chain.
-The next stage of the ETH2 upgrade is due 2021/2022, and the final phase completes in 2022.
+The final phase of the upgrade must be completed in 2022.

 Most altcoins used a PoW protocol but are realising the need for scalability.
 Ethereum is leading the way with innovation for the future of the network.
 Now, most new blockchains are deploying PoS protocols.